xavyalejodp/coding_tournament/README.md

 Extra Points:

 - Retrieve user current location and zoom to the location
-- Good design (Use Material Design, Semantic-UI, Bootstrap, etc)
+- Use Material Design, Semantic-UI, Bootstrap, etc...
 - Great Mobile experience
 - Configurable to use in other cities/regions
 - Multilingual support